Condition based maintenance

 • CBM requires an investment in measuring equipment and staff up-skilling, so the initial implementation costs can be high.
 The way to overcome it is by getting buy-in from your leadership team to push the use case forward.

-Discover how to combine data and storytelling to get your maintenance project approved
+How to combine data and storytelling to get your maintenance project approved (opens in new tab)

 • CBM introduces new maintenance techniques, which can be challenging to implement due to organizational resistance.
 The way to overcome it is by training the maintenance team and setting up check-in meetings to make sure the new techniques are being done correctly.